ircv3/ircv3-specifications/client-tags/react.md

     +draft/react=<reaction>

+The unreact tag is sent by a client with the client-only prefix `+`.
+The value has no restrictions.

+    +draft/unreact=<reaction>

-This tag MAY be attached to an empty message.
+These tags MAY be attached to an empty message.

+The `+draft/react` and `+draft/unreact` tags MUST NOT both be attached to a single message.

 ## Client implementation considerations